 Mallorca guide: Mallorca is the largest of the islands in the Balearic archipelago.
 It has a surface area of 3.650 square kilometres and is inhabited by some 800.000 people, a number which is vastly increased during the summer months thanks to the arrival of large numbers of tourists.

-Enjoy the video and best photographs at the end of this page!
+Enjoy the video with the best images at the end of this page!

 Mallorca guide, information

 The island enjoys a privileged climate and the best time to visit is between April and October.
 Located in the centre of the Bay of Palma is the main city of Palma de Mallorca.

 Palma de Mallorca is the largest city on Mallorca and the capital of the Balearic Islands.
 It is located on the west of Mallorca where the main Port is also found, a port which serves as the point of entry for thousands of cruise passengers.
 This beautiful city is one of the main tourist centres in the archipelago.
 But, as well as being famous for its beaches and nightlife, Palma de Mallorca is also extremely interesting from an historical and architectural point of view.

 Mallorca guide, Palma de Mallorca – Historic Centre:

 With the exception of the “Castillo de Bellver”, the most important monuments in Palma de Mallorca are concentrated in the historic “old town”, dominated by the gothic style “la Seu” Cathedral.In front of the Cathedral is the Palacio de la Almudaina.